mhamza15/twitter-to-reddit/README.md

-# twitterToRedditBot
+# twitter-to-reddit
-Simple bot that monitors a specified Twitter account and waits for any new Tweets, then posts them to Reddit.
-All fields are left blank and can be tweaked for any Twitter account and any subreddit.
+Simple script to monitor specified Twitter account and post to specified subreddit.
+Just create a .env file locally or use the template and include all necessary authentication.